elemental/elemental-web/source/doc-dev/blas-like/level1.rst

    This is not a standard BLAS routine.

 .. cpp:function:: void Symmetric2x2Solve( LeftOrRight side, UpperOrLower uplo, const Matrix<F>& D, Matrix<F>& A, bool conjugate=false )
-.. cpp:function:: void Symmetric2x2Solve( LeftOrRight side, UpperOrLower uplo, const DistMatrix<F,STAR,STAR>& D, DistMatrix<F>& A, bool conjugate=false )
+.. cpp:function:: void Symmetric2x2Solve( LeftOrRight side, UpperOrLower uplo, const AbstractDistMatrix<F>& D, AbstractDistMatrix<F>& A, bool conjugate=false )

    Apply the inverse of a 2x2 symmetric (Hermitian) matrix to the matrix A.